The V4i team is a committee of passionate locals. The new committee was elected in 2025 and are listed alphabetically below

 Emma Avery is a sustainability entrepreneur, passionate about empowering sustainable change and has worked as a facilitator, collaborator, educator and speaker with experience in communicating change when it comes to the advancements of climate change, sustainable living and the circular economy.

 Emma went from filling an education niche, then coupled this with an online ecommerce store which saw the consumer vs education conundrum for everyday waste items, which led her to start consulting in sustainability education.
-As well as starting her own businesses, Emma has worked in local and state government for over 15 years and now concentrates her efforts on the state’s circular economy reform.
+As well as starting her own businesses, Emma has worked in local and state government for over 17 years and now concentrates her efforts on statewide circular economy and resource recovery reform.

 Emma has grown up in north east Victoria, attending high school and university in Wodonga, Victoria.
 Emma has been involved with Indi’s wave of independents from the beginning, speaking at Cathy McGowan’s first campaign launch in 2013 representing the young people of Indi.